hanselgunawan/pitch-ball-game/README.md

 + Ability to challenge friends and other users.

 + Randomized Player Emoji Avatar during each new game.

+## The technologies that we used
+---
++ Google Firebase.
++ Google Maps API.
++ HTML5 Geolocation API.
++ P5.JS Library (for sound and visual).

 ## How do I play a new game?
 ---